- If you own a business, it is important to keep your business assets and personal assets separate to avoid a lawsuit.

 The asset protection lawyers at our firm know how to evaluate current client holdings.
 We work with our clients to identify the best ways to protect wealth from a variety of creditors.
 Whether your civil suit involves negligence or malpractice, we can help.

 Our firm has a solid working knowledge of:

-- Domestic and offshore trusts
+- New York and Out-of-State trusts

 - Domestic business entity formation

 The strategies we use vary depending on the client, nature of assets, country of origin, and applicable tax regulations.
 Our ultimate goal as asset protection lawyers is to project the status of current assets in a manner that is effective, legal, and ethical.

 Our elder law specific asset protection services focus on helping seniors protect their assets from the high cost of long-term care.
 Without seeking out a Medicaid experienced attorney, many seniors impoverish themselves privately paying for long term care for a spouse or child.
 We are happy to explain ways to avoid liens on a family home or liquidating assets using a Medicaid Asset Protection Trust.